Your Child's Checkup: Newborn

 - Use fragrance-free soaps and lotions.

 - Call your baby's doctor if your infant has a fever, is acting sick, isn't eating, isn't peeing or pooping, isn't latching on or sucking well when nursing, doesn't seem satisfied after breastfeeding, looks yellow, or has increasing redness or pus around the umbilical cord or circumcision.
-Do not give any medication without consulting a doctor first.
+Do not give any medicine without talking to the doctor first.

 - Breastfeed your baby.